 William was born and raised on the west side of Detroit Michigan and later moved to Raleigh, North Carolina where he graduated high school.
 His father and grandfather a preacher and his mother who also directed the church choir.
-William proudly grew up surrounded by preachers, teachers, evangelists, singers and was also surrounded by a large and loving family.
+William grew up surrounded by preachers, factory workers, government workers, educators, missionaries and a beautiful loving family.

-At 10 his father after several years of pastoring in Detroit accepted a pastoral opportunity and moved to Raleigh, North Carolina.
+At 10 William's father (after several years of pastoring in Detroit) accepted a pastoral opportunity and moved to Raleigh, North Carolina.
 During those years, William’s passion for music and songwriting grew as he began playing acoustic guitar.
 His career in music started as a background vocalist for Kim Walker-Smith, Chris Quilala, Misty Edwards, John Mark McMillan, Brian & Jenn Johnson, and many others.
 Eventually he began to be known as a songwriter and artist and in 2010 was the first artist signed to Bethel Music.

 For the past decade William has extensively toured the United States and abroad performing in arenas, theaters, clubs, festivals, churches, conferences, camps and retreats.
 He has performed in countries such as, England, Ireland, Australia, South Africa, Brazil, Germany, Canada, Switzerland, Taiwan and more.